gigascience/gigadb-website/docs/INSTALL_DOCKER.md

 85789746e9d1        sample              "/usr/sbin/apachectl   24 minutes ago      Up 24 minutes       0.0.0.0:80->80/tcp   condescending_engelbart
 ```

-You can now check the container is running by opening a web browser and pointing
+You can now check the container is running by opening a web browser on your host
-it to [http://192.168.33.10:8080](http://192.168.33.10:8080) which the IP
+and pointing it to [http://192.168.42.10:8080](http://192.168.42.10:8080) which
-address of the virtual machine.
-Port 8080 is showing the web page served by
+is the IP address of the virtual machine.
+Port 8080 is showing the web page
-Apache which is running on the container.
+served by Apache which is running on the container.

 To get the IP address for a container from the host VM, first get the container
 ID: